gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 In a sequence modeling task, Attention captures the semantic correlations between the nodes (tokens).
 The goal of this encoding is to capture the most important nodes in the graph.
-Lets take an example.
+Let's take an example.
-Say we want to compare airports, and find which one is the largest.
+Say we want to compare airports and find which one is the largest.
 We need a common metric to compare them, so we take the sum of the total daily incoming and outgoing flights, giving us the busiest airports.
-This is what the algorithm is doing on a logical level, to identify the 'busiest' nodes.
+This is what the algorithm is doing on a logical level to identify the 'busiest' nodes.
 Additionally, the learnable vectors allow the Graphormer to 'map' out the nodes.
-All this culminates in better performance for graph based tasks such as molecule generation.
+All this culminates in better performance for graph-based tasks such as molecule generation.

-To understand how this works let's cover a few terms.
+To understand how this works, let's cover a few terms.

 <!-- <convert to bullet list> -->
 - Indegree - Number of incoming edges incident on a vertex in a directed graph.
 - Outdegree - Number of outgoing edges from a vertex in a directed graph.

-Now we can understand the Centrality Encoding which is given as:
+Now we can understand the Centrality Encoding, which is given as:

 $$h_{i}^{(0)} = x_{i} + z^{-}_{deg^{-}(v_{i})} + z^{+}_{deg^{+}(v_{i})}$$